linotex/lwcwatcher/README.md

 8. Click `Ok` and `Applay`

 If you have lwc components already, just run `./lwc_watcher_(mac|linux|win) --first` in CLI for prepare all yours components

-### Know issues
-1. Watcher does not sync removed files